mraggi/discreture/README.md

 	sudo make install
 ```

 This will install everything under `/usr/local/` by default.
-If you wish to install to some other directory, replace the cmake .. above by something like `cmake .. -DCMAKE_INSTALL_PREFIX=/usr/`.
+If you wish to install to some other directory, replace the `cmake ..` above by something like `cmake .. -DCMAKE_INSTALL_PREFIX=/usr/`.

 There are three options: BUILD_EXAMPLES, BUILD_TESTS and BUILD_BENCHMARKS.
-To use discreture you don't need to compile anything, but the examples are compiled by default.
-You can compile the examples by replacing the `cmake ..` part by:
+To use discreture you don't need to compile anything, but if you wish to, you can compile examples, tests and benchmarks by replacing the `cmake ..` part by:
-	`cmake .. -DBUILD_EXAMPLES=ON`
+	`cmake .. -DBUILD_EXAMPLES=ON -DBUILD_TESTS=ON -DBUILD_BENCHMARKS=ON`

 # How to start using the library
-To use the library, after compiling, just add `#include <discreture.hpp>` to your project and make sure you are using -std=c++14.
+To use the library, after compiling, just add `#include <discreture.hpp>` to your project and make sure you are compiling in `c++14` mode (or later).
 With the GCC compiler this can be done by compiling like this: `g++ -std=c++14 myfile.cpp`.
-If you wish to include only part of the library, one could do `#include <Discreture/Combinations.hpp>` for example.
+You can include only part of the library, say, combinations, by adding `#include <Discreture/Combinations.hpp>` for example.

 # Combinatorial Objects